NGWPC/autoeval-jobs/interfaces/interfaces.md

 This example lists all possible arguments.
 See yaml files for optional vs required arguments and argument abbreviations.

+**Note on implementation memory usage and the geo_mem_cache argument:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
+If the rioxarray based GVAL is used for the metrics_calculator job then a different argument or arguments will be needed to constrain the memory usage of the raster handling involved in the metrics calculation.

 ### Description
 This job is designed to take an agreement map and calculate summary metrics of the agreement of two FIMs over a given ROI.

+### Arguments
+- **region_tag**
+  - Used by the job logs to help pipeline track status of evaluation for different regions.

+- **geo_mem_cache**
+  - The size of the cache gdal uses for raster processing.
+Since the most memory intensive part of most of the jobs is raster handling this is a way to help limit the memory usage of jobs.

 ### Input
-- **Agreement map**
+- **agreement_path**
-  - Accepts raster TIFF or geopackage containing point or polygon geometries.
-The type of agreement map will be surmised by the number and type of data values in the raster or the geometry's attributes.
+  - Accepts raster TIFF or geopackage files containing point or polygon geometries.
+The type of agreement map written to agreement_path will be surmised by the number and type of data values in the raster or the geometry's attributes.

 ### Output
-- **Metrics json**
+- **metrics_path**
   - The output will be a json file containing the metrics the user requested. `metrics_calculator.yml` lists a small subset of possible metrics.
 ---